Kietpawpan/carbon/README.md

 3. The emission factor for open burning of plastic products is 3.54 kgCO2eq/kg.[^1]
 4. Carbon sequestration rates vary depending on tree species and plantation area suitability.[^2]

-Climate change is due to global warming, which causes Antractic Ice Sheet melting,  which raises sea level.
-For more analysis, see this [paper](https://kietpawpan.github.io/carbon/paper.html).
+Climate change, primarily driven by global warming, is a significant contributor to the melting of the Antarctic Ice Sheet, which in turn leads to rising sea levels.
+For a more in-depth analysis, please refer to the following [paper](https://kietpawpan.github.io/carbon/paper.html).

 __References__
 [^1]: Kittithammavong, V., Khanitchaidecha, W., and P. Thongsanit.
 2023.
 CO2 Emissions from Plastic Consumption Behaviors in Thailand.
 [Sustainability 15(16):12135](https://www.mdpi.com/2071-1050/15/16/12135)